-*Saturn has a small solid core probably composed of iron, nickel and rock surrounded by metallic hydrogen.
-The planet’s atmosphere consists of around 75% hydrogen and 25% helium, while Saturn has a white ammonia haze covering the whole planet making it appear pale yellow in colour.
+Core/Atmosphere: Saturn has a small solid core probably composed of iron, nickel, and rock surrounded by metallic hydrogen.
+The planet’s atmosphere consists of around 75% hydrogen and 25% helium, while Saturn has a white ammonia haze covering the whole planet making it appear pale yellow in color.

-*In 1979, Pioneer 11 flew within 20,000 km of Saturn but it wasn’t until 2004 that a the Cassini spacecraft actually went into orbit around planet and captured photographs of its rings and moons.
+Missions: In 1979, Pioneer 11 flew within 20,000 km of Saturn, but it wasn’t until 2004 that the Cassini spacecraft actually went into orbit around the planet and captured photographs of its rings and moons.

-*Saturn is one of the 5 planets visible with the naked eye, but for astronomy purposes a good set of binoculars of 25x is the minimum requirement for viewing Saturn and its yellow colour.
-A small reflector (2″) or 60mm refractor telescope will reveal the faintest glimpse of the ring of Saturn, whereas a medium sized telescope (4.5″ or 80mm) will clearly show the Cassini division, the shadow left on the planet’s surface by its rings and four or five of its moons.
+Viewing: Saturn is one of the 5 planets visible to the naked eye, but for astronomy purposes, a good set of binoculars of 25x is the minimum requirement for viewing Saturn and its yellow color.
+A small reflector (2″) or 60mm refractor telescope will reveal the faintest glimpse of the ring of Saturn, whereas a medium-sized telescope (4.5″ or 80mm) will clearly show the Cassini division, the shadow left on the planet’s surface by its rings and four or five of its moons.